Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 # Overview
 The Sharp Analog Snap-In, or SASI (pronounced "sassy"), adds analog functionality to the pre-existing Sanwa JLF lever.

+This mod was made primarily to play Smash Bros. on a fightstick.
+It is a component of an analog fightstick.

 By measuring the position of the bottom of the lever, it outputs an analog voltage that can connect to most controller boards (boards that have 3.3V logic).
 To do this, the mod mounts magnets that move with the lever, and measures their location through a linear hall-effect sensor.
 This sensor outputs a voltage, which is amplified to match the 0V-3.3V range that most controllers use.